Top 6 Non Addictive Anti Anxiety Medications

 At-Home Options for Anxiety without Non Addictive Anti Anxiety Medications

-Non addictive anti anxiety medication isn’t the sole option for treating anxiety, though.
-These methods have been demonstrated to work equally as well, if not better, for some people than non addictive anti anxiety medication.
+Non addictive anti anxiety medication isn’t the sole option for treating anxiety.
+These methods have been demonstrated to work equally, if not better, for some people than non addictive anti anxiety medication.
 You can either learn them on your own or receive instruction in treatment.
 If you understand how to use them, you can lessen worry if you ever need to stop taking your prescriptions or switch them.
 When you’re feeling worried, try some of the following to relax:

 - Follow a guided meditation routine.

 - Write in a journal about your anxiety, doing your best to describe it.
-Do this each time you confront a fear, and note any changes that occur over time.
+Do this each time you confront a fear, and note any changes over time.

 - Stream your favorite movies and/or tv shows.

-- Make a mental note of something that you can see, hear, smell, taste, touch, and touch.
-This grounding approach can effectively help you connect with your environment and divert your attention from your worry.
+- Make a mental note of something you can see, hear, smell, taste, and touch.
+This grounding approach can help you connect with your environment and divert your attention from your worry.

 - Try breathing in squares.
 Take a five-second breath in, followed by a five-second hold.
 Take a five-second to exhale, followed by a five-second pause.
 Repeat until you notice a slowing in your pulse rate and an end to your shaking.

 Treatment Of Comorbid Alcohol Abuse And Anxiety Disorder Using Non Addictive Anti Anxiety Medications